 “Greta did well with her first therapy and made some clinical improvement, but her kidneys were still severely injured and a second treatment was performed,” said Seth Ghantous, DVM, DACVIM, one of two internists that worked on the dialysis case.
 “Her kidney values were still high after the second treatment, but she was able to make adequate volumes of urine.
 This indicated that her kidneys had recovered enough to no longer need hemodialysis.
 She was then managed in a traditional manner for a Leptospirosis case.”

-At that time, Greta went home where Buczko, a critical care nurse, closely monitored her progress every few hours.
+At that time, Greta went home where Buczko, a critical care technician, closely monitored her progress every few hours.
 Although the first few days were difficult, Greta rebounded and was doing much better by the fourth day.
 Within days her kidney values had stabilized.

 “Greta’s case is a great example of how hemodialysis can be used in veterinary medicine,” added Ghantous.
 “She was diagnosed with a very survivable disease – Leptospirosis.
 However, she likely would not have survived without hemodialysis as her kidneys were injured so badly that she was not producing urine.
 Leptospirosis will often respond to antibiotics but it does require time.
 Hemodialysis provided Greta the extra time she needed to respond and recover.
 Had Greta’s kidneys not been able to produce urine after the second treatment, she could have received several more so she had more time to respond to her medications.”